Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 ---

-IClean is a box in HackTheBox that features XSS vulnerabilities...
+IClean is a box in HackTheBox that features XSS, Server-Side Template Injection, and an unsafe PDF tool.

 Port scan the machine.